-- 6. Their leaders are God's authorities and are part of an authoritarian, top-down hierarchy.
+6. Their leaders are God's authorities and are part of an authoritarian, top-down hierarchy.

 LC members believe that the Blended Brothers are a collective of top LC leaders commissioned by God through Witness Lee to carry on the vision and ministry of Witness Lee.
-[They do not officially publish their names because they are "blended," but the - Their cause is more important than people, and they need to shun, ban, quarantine, or excommunicate any persons they feel are divisive or in some way detrimental to their purpose.
+[They do not officially publish their names because they are "blended," but the members know who they are.]

+Their cause is more important than people, and they need to shun, ban, quarantine, or excommunicate any persons they feel are divisive or in some way detrimental to their purpose.